-Steve Patterson caught a nice 8-pound salmon recently just after this photo of the famous view was taken at the botton of the “bowl”.
+Garry Patterson caught a nice 8-pound salmon recently just after this photo of the famous view was taken at the bottom of the “bowl”.

 News on Facebook was that another massive brown exceeding 40-pound was caught last week at the canals.

 It’s only a matter of time before someone catches a 50-pounder, right?

 Unfortunately, the reports of a potential 55-pounder caught some time ago did not eventuate into any evidence that the public can grasp.